Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Background

-The Royal Commission into Aboriginal Deaths in Custody (RCIADIC) emphasised the importance of monitoring the effects of decriminalisation and new forms of regulation of public drinking to ensure they do not increase Aboriginal detentions or discriminate against Aboriginal people.
-It was recommended that the Northern Territory Government review the two-kilometre law after a year and encourage other governments to consider similar actions to address public alcohol consumption laws through local agreements involving both Aboriginal and non-Aboriginal communities.
+The Royal Commission into Aboriginal Deaths in Custody (RCIADIC)highlighted the need to closely monitor the impacts of decriminalising and regulating public drinking to prevent increased detentions or discrimination against Aboriginal people.
+It recommended that the Northern Territory Government review the two-kilometre law after one year and urged other governments to address public alcohol consumption laws through locally negotiated agreements involving both Aboriginal and non-Aboriginal communities.

 Home